zeroecco/boundless/contracts/scripts/README.md

 ### Upgrade the market contract

+1. Git clone and forge build the last deployment, then copy the `contracts/out/build-info` folder into `contracts/reference-contract/build-info-reference`

-1. If changed, upload the new `assessor` elf and update its imageID and url in the `deployment.toml` file (optional)
+2. If changed, upload the new `assessor` elf and update its imageID and url in the `deployment.toml` file (optional)

-2. Dry run the upgrade of the market implementation and proxy:
+3. Dry run the upgrade of the market implementation and proxy:

    ```zsh
    BOUNDLESS_MARKET_OWNER=${ADMIN_PUBLIC_KEY:?} \